growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/README.md

      ![slack-bot-unregister-modal](/assets/images/slack-bot-unregister-modal.png)

 1. Click on the **Submit** button.
-2. If following messages are displayed, the unregister of the Slack workspace is completed.
+2. If following messages are displayed, the unregistration of the Slack workspace is completed.
    ![slack-bot-unregister-completed](/assets/images/slack-bot-unregister-completed.png)